THE CHAMPION FUND

-The Champion Fund is an SEC-registered interval fund — organized under the Investment Company Act of 1940 — offering diversified exposure to sports media, technology, ventures, clubs, and real estate.
-We invest across the full global sports ecosystem, with a focus on opportunities where institutional capital is still underrepresented.
+The Champion Fund is an SEC-registered interval fund offering diversified exposure to the global sports economy — with a focus on opportunities where institutional capital is still underrepresented.

 As featured in